Bali Vs Thailand – Which is the Best Place To Visit?

 I use to join in the frenzy, but my visit to Bali last visit was purely to relax, I didn’t buy a thing!
 Quick, somebody check my pulse!

-Without getting into this whole debate, the people of Bali and Koh Samui devote their lives to their God.
+Without getting into the whole debate, the people of Bali and Koh Samui devote their lives to their God.

-Buddhism is the predominant religion practiced on Koh Samui and Hindu on Bali, both races have a gentle nature and are a peace loving people.
+Buddhism is the predominant religion practised on Koh Samui and Hindu on Bali, both races have a gentle nature and are a peace-loving people.

-Can’t write a post for Bali vs Thailand without including food!
+Can’t write a blog post for Bali vs Thailand without including food!

 Ahhhh this is a hard one and both are equal for me.
 Please don’t ask me to choose!
 Both have their own traditional food served either from street vendors or you’ll even spy the local dishes in the classiest of restaurants in both locations.

-Currently Bali is attracting International chef’s, Jamie Oliver recently opened his Italian there, in Kuta and there are several other well-known chef’s launching within the next 12 months.
+Bali is attracting International chef’s, Jamie Oliver opened his Italian in Kuta and there are several other well-known chef’s launching within the next 12 months.